Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

-Laos is all its own.
-This makes a trip to Laos completely unique.
+Laos is all its own, and that is what makes a trip to Laos completely unique.
 The country differs in several ways from the other countries in Southeast Asia.
-It was the pace that initially made me think that something was decidedly different compared to the neighboring countries.
+It was the pace that initially made me think that something was decidedly different here compared to the neighboring countries.

 In Laos, they live more in slow motion.
 Nobody is in a hurry.
 Things are as they should be, and the word stress is hardly part of the Lao language.

-The slow lifestyle is making an impact in many areas.
-For example, when you sit and wait, and wait a little longer at a restaurant to be allowed to order and then pay.
-If you do not make yourself aware of your existence, it can take a very long time without anything happening.
+The slow lifestyle takes its toll in many areas.
+For example, when you sit and wait - and wait a little longer - at a restaurant to be allowed to order and then pay.
+If you don't make yourself aware of its existence, a very long time can pass without anything happening.

-I just had to get used to that after leaving Thailand og Cambodia.
+I just had to get used to that after coming from here Thailand og Cambodia.
 Countries where service is paramount.
 Another good example is the work culture.
 The Thais and especially the Vietnamese are known for their highly efficient agriculture.
-Their tireless toil in the rice fields all year round allows them to harvest up to three times.
+Their tireless toil in the rice fields all year round allows them to harvest up to three times a year.

-The Laotians, on the other hand, harvest rice once a year.
-It is said out here that the Vietnamese plant, harvest and plant immediately again.
-Whereas while the Laotians plant, and then sit down and listen to the rice grow…
+The Lao, on the other hand, harvest rice once a year.
+They say out here that the Vietnamese plant, harvest and immediately plant again.
+While the Lao plant and then sit down and listen to the rice grow.

 Recycling is the way forward